 Aaron Turner, PhD is the Assistant Director of Research for the MS Center of Excellence-West.
 He is also the Director of Rehabilitation Psychology at the VA Puget Sound Health Care System in Seattle, WA and is an Associate Professor in the Department of Rehabilitation Medicine at the University of Washington.
 Dr. Turner maintains an active research program examining health behavior change and psychosocial determinants of quality of life among Veterans and individuals with disabilities.
 He received his Doctorate in Clinical Psychology from the University of Washington.
 He likes rainy days, sunsets, and long walks on the beach.

-Ruth Whitham, MD is the Associate Director of Clinical Care for the MS Center of Excellence-West and Chief of Neurology Service at the Portland VAMC.
-She is a Professor in the Department of Neurology at Oregon Health and Science University (OHSU) and has special interests in neuroimmunology and MS. Dr. Whitham received her Medical Doctor degree from the University of Chicago Pritzker School of Medicine and completed a Postdoctoral Fellowship in Neuroimmunology at OHSU.
+Vijayshree Yadav, MD is the Assistant Co-Director of Clinical Care for the MS Center of Excellence-West and Neurologist at the Portland VAMC.
+She is also a Professor in the Department of Neurology at Oregon Health and Science University (OHSU) .